We are mountain biking

 The Subaru-IMBA Trail Care Crew is established.
 For 19 years, it educates thousands of mountain bikers and clubs on how to organize around, advocate for and sustainably build great trails across the U.S.

 IMBA secures high-level cooperation agreements with the Bureau of Land Management and U.S. Forest Service, and meets with President Clinton to promote mountain biking on public lands.

 IMBA launches its chapter program, establishing formal partnerships with hundreds of bike clubs nationwide.
 IMBA’s region directors spread out across the U.S. to directly serve the needs of local mountain bikers.

 2018A New Era

-IMBA beings its 30th year with a renewed focus on education, community building, serving mountain bike groups and reaching all mountain bikers through programs like IMBA Local, Trails For All and IMBA University.
+IMBA begins its 30th year with a renewed focus on education, community building, serving mountain bike groups and reaching all mountain bikers through programs like IMBA Local, Trails For All and IMBA University.